Skip to content

 Quick Start

 The fastest path into Albumi is to let an AI agent do the entry work.
-You bring existing documentation — a wiki page, a spreadsheet, a README, architecture notes — and the agent turns it into applications, integrations, data objects, and business capabilities.
+You bring existing documentation — a wiki page, a README, architecture notes, free-form descriptions — and the agent turns it into applications, integrations, data objects, and business capabilities.
 You review the result as an Architecture Change Request and approve what you want to keep.

 If you would rather enter data by hand from the start, follow Manual Start.
 The rest of this page assumes the AI path.

-Go to albumi.app/early-access and create an account.
+Go to my.albumi.app and sign in with Google or Microsoft.
 You get a workspace immediately — no approval queue.
 Name it something your organization will recognize; you can rename later.

 Albumi exposes itself to AI agents as an MCP (Model Context Protocol) server.
 It runs on your machine, authenticates to your workspace, and gives the agent four tools: pull, validate, audit, and push.